sanity-io/sanity-astro/packages/sanity-astro/README.md

 You can use this configuration file to install plugins, add a schema with document types, add customizations etc. Note that the Studio will be using Astro‘s development server which is built on top of [Vite][vite].

 1. Add the following to your `astro.config.mjs`:
-   - `output: 'hybrid'`: Required since the Studio is a client-side application.
    - `studioBasePath: '/admin'`: The route/path for where you want to access your studio
    - Import the [React integration for Astro][astro-react], and add it to the `integrations` array.